tum-pbs/autoreg-pde-diffusion/README.md

 -----------------------------------------------------------------------------------------------------

 ## Citation
-If you use the source code or data sets provided here, please consider citing our work:
+If you use the source code, models, or data sets provided here, please consider citing our work:
 ```
 @article{kohl2023_acdm,
   author = {Georg Kohl and Li{-}Wei Chen and Nils Thuerey},